 6. Install A Fence

 If nothing else seems to be working, a small fence can be enough to keep dogs and owners away from your lawn.
 You don’t need a full-sized dog-proof fence, either — even a short plastic fence that’s a foot or two high will usually be enough.
+This solution works great for keeping your own dog out of your garden too!

 Prioritize fencing the perimeter of your property.
 That way, it will be clear to passers by what areas are off limits.